wymillerlinux/SoftDevelop/README.md

+# THIS IS NOT COMPLETE!
+DO NOT USE!
 ## SoftDevelop
 A shell script that installs software developments tools.
 I created this tool because I was bored and needed something to automate my installations.
 What a great way to build software to do this.